slwest/finemap-scripts/README.md

 ```

 **Create a parameter file containing specifics for the FINEMAP analysis**
 The **make_inputmaster_c3.sh** script, provided here, creates a parameter file to tell FINEMAP where the files are and what they are called for each input and output files.
-The file can contain details for all the regions that require running FINEMAP to determine likely causal variants.
+The file can contain multiple lines with details for each region that requires running FINEMAP to determine likely causal variants.
 The 'z', 'ld' and 'k' files are the Z-score, pairwise correlation and priors file mentioned above, respectively.
 The 'snp', 'config' and 'log' files are all outputs from FINEMAP.
 The 'n-ind' is the total number of samlples in the dataset.
 ```
 z;ld;snp;config;k;log;n-ind
 /IBD/FINEMAPv2/actual_Feb16/r_files_67k/c3_altprior/HD110_1.z;/IBD/FINEMAPv2/actual_Feb16/r_files_67k/c3_altprior/HD110_1.ld;/IBD/FINEMAPv2/actual_Feb16/r_files_67k/c3_altprior_test/prior1/HD110_1.snp;/IBD/FINEMAPv2/actual_Feb16/r_files_67k/c3_altprior_test/prior1/HD110_1.config;/IBD/FINEMAPv2/actual_Feb16/r_files_67k/c3_altprior_test/prior1/HD110_1.k;/IBD/FINEMAPv2/actual_Feb16/r_files_67k/c3_altprior_test/prior1/HD110_1.log;68428